 If you are looking for a brokerage to work with, then check out a few of our favorites below.
 All of these are based online, and you can remotely buy and sell bonds from the comfort of your home.

-If none of these options work for you, then check out our complete guide to the best free investing apps of 2018.
+If none of these options work for you, then check out our complete guide to the best free investing apps.
 You may just find the perfect fit for your bond trading needs.

 One drawback to Worthy Bonds is that it only offers bonds — not stocks or mutual funds — through its platform.
 That limitation can be acceptable if you are only interested in buying bonds or if you can buy other types of investments through another brokerage account.

 However, if you’re more interested in simplifying your accounts, then you may want to find a brokerage account that offers you all of the investment options.

 One benefit to the service is that you can work with Worthy Bonds through an app.
 That means you can buy and sell bonds at any time.

 Ally Invest is one online trading platform that allows you to buy and sell both bonds and stocks.
 The platform offers one of the lowest trade fees available.

 It also has a very friendly interface that allows you to buy and sell bonds easily.
 One of the best features of Ally Invest is that it gives you access to award-winning customer service.

 It’s always good to have someone who can answer your questions.
 Plus, there’s a mobile app so you can keep track of your investments on the go.